What is the Dax 30 and how can you trade and invest in it?

 For example, if you’re going to Spread bet rather than trade CFDs.
 Then, you ‘ll need to choose from those providers that operate as Financial bookmakers (spread betting brokers) as well as CFD brokers.

-You can compare brokers and decide which one is the best fit for you by using our comparison tables, for Trading accounts click here and for Spread betting click here or if you are interested in investing through ETFs use this link.
+You can compare brokers and decide which one is the best fit for you by using our comparison tables, compare trading accounts and for choose an account for Spread betting or if you are interested in ETF investing see the brokers that offer it.
 However, why not read the rest of the article before you do.

 You may also be interested in these articles:

-- Top MetaTrader 4 Brokers for trading indices (DAX, DOW/SP & FTSE)
+- MetaTrader 4 Brokers for trading indices (DAX, DOW/SP & FTSE)

 - XTB launches its 2019 Video Strategy Guide on How to Scalp the DAX